On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker sequences: Abstract

 \section{Abstract}

 The discrepancy of a point set quantifies how well the points are distributed, with low-discrepancy point sets demonstrating exceptional uniform distribution properties.
 Such sets are integral to quasi-Monte Carlo methods, which approximate integrals over the unit cube for integrands of bounded variation.
 In contrast, quasi-uniform point sets are characterized by optimal separation and covering radii, making them well-suited for applications such as radial basis function approximation.
-This paper explores the quasi-uniformity properties of quasi-Monte Carlo point sets constructed from lattices.
-Specifically, we analyze rank-1 lattice point sets, Fibonacci lattice point sets, Frolov point sets, and $(n \boldsymbol{\alpha})$-sequences, providing insights into their potential for use in applications that require both low-discrepancy and quasi-uniform distribution.
+This paper explores the quasi-uniformity properties of quasi-Monte Carlo point sets constructed from lattices and also Kronecker sequences.
+Specifically, we analyze rank-1 lattice point sets, Fibonacci lattice point sets, Frolov point sets, and Kronecker sequences (also referred to as $(n \boldsymbol{\alpha})$-sequences), providing insights into their potential for use in applications that require both low-discrepancy and quasi-uniform distribution.
 As an example, we show that the $(n \boldsymbol{\alpha})$-sequence with $\alpha_j = 2^{j/(d+1)}$ for $j \in \{1, 2, \ldots, d\}$ is quasi-uniform and has low-discrepancy.
+The quasi-uniformity properties of quasi-Monte Carlo digital nets and sequences will be studied in a companion paper.